autodesk-platform-services/aps.takeoff.api-postman.collection/EndpointList/README.md

 ### Setup Postman environment and Authorization:
 - Please setup the following environment vialables in **Pre-request Script** of the endpoint `Step 0: Reset the environment variables`, then run this endpoint:
-    - client_id:     Forge App Id.
+    - client_id:     APS App Id.
-    - client_secret: Forge App Secret.
+    - client_secret: APS App Secret.
     - hub_name: The name of ACC hub/account that you want to operate on.
     - project_name:  The project name that you want to operate on.